Firesphere/silverstripe-newsmodule/README.md

 ## Installation

 If you don't have a github account, just download:
- 1. Click on the big "ZIP" button at the top.
+ 1. Click on the big "ZIP" button at the top (Make sure you download a Master-branch!).
  2. Extract the zip to your site-root
  3. Run in your browser - `www.example.com/dev/build` to rebuild the database.
 A default page will be created if possible.